bo1623/bo1623.github.io/_posts/2019-10-12-react_project_-_the_podcast_app.markdown

 ## Behind The Scenes
-In this post, my main objective is to explain how I built my app by taking advantage of what React and Redux have to offer.
-For that, I will focus on three specific features of my app, namely how I:
+In this post, my main objective is to explain how I built my app by illustrating Redux flow.
+For that, I will focus on two specific features of my app, namely how I:

 1. Generated the podcasts index page
 2. Made use of React Routers to toggle seamlessly between webpages
-3. Enable users to log in and save podcast episodes to their playlist and delete them

 ### Generating The Podcasts' Index Page
 First of all, credit where credit's due, producing this app would not have been possible without the help of [listennotes.com](https://www.listennotes.com/), who offer podcast APIs for free with a very generous limit, so do check them out if you're interested in producing a podcast-related app.